 Your physiotherapist or doctor will be able to assess your injury based on the history of how the injury occurred along with some physical tests to feel how much movement there is in the knee.
 If these tests are positive, you will then be referred for an MRI to confirm injury to the ACL.
 If the MRI confirms that the ACL has been ruptured or there are any other injuries, you will then be referred to an orthopaedic surgeon to discuss your options for treatment.

-Will I need surgery for my ACL injury?
+Will I need surgery for my knee injury?

 Not everyone who injures their ACL needs surgery.
-Athletes can return to high-level sports and physical activity without the need for surgery and studies have shown no differences in knee osteoarthritis in patients who had an ACL reconstruction and those who did not (Harris et al. 2015).
+Athletes can return to high-level sports and physical activity without the need for surgery and studies have shown no differences in knee osteoarthritis in patients who had an anterior cruciate ligament reconstruction and those who did not (Harris et al. 2015).

 There are a number of factors to weigh up to determine whether one does or does not need ACL reconstruction surgery.
 A screening system is used to classify those that may be potential ‘copers’ and be able to manage without a new ACL and the ‘non-copers’ who should follow the surgical pathway sooner.